jina-ai/jina/docs/chapters/101/README.md

 <img align="right" src="img/ILLUS5.png?raw=true" alt="Jina 101 Driver, Copyright by Jina AI Limited" title="Jina 101 Driver, Copyright by Jina AI Limited" hspace="10" width="30%"/>

-**Driver defines how an Executor behaves on network requests.** Driver interprets network traffic into a format the Executor can understand, for example translating Protobuf into a Numpy array
+A **Driver** defines how an Executor behaves to network requests.
+It interprets network traffic into a format the Executor can understand, for example translating Protobuf into a Numpy array.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>